DanielJWood/portfolio/_includes/work.md

   * Create standardized methods, templates, and tools for rapid prototyping of data visualizations, version controlled through github.
   * Provide technical expertise in ongoing redesign and redevelopment of Energy.gov.
 * Create and integrate tools like quizzes and timelines for rapid content production accessible to non-technical colleagues.
-* Create live data feeds from large datasets using python on an AWS server.
+* Create live data feeds from large datasets using Python on an AWS server.
 * Produce segments for Energy.gov Podcast, Direct Current.
 * Energy.gov data visualizations and maps stats:
   * Maps and interactives get about 2x engagement on twitter than our average tweet.